 Now, you have probably made some sort of simple bird feeder with your child at some point or another but this particular one is very durable (since it’s made of plastic) and stands up to all kinds of weather!
 This Milk Jug Bird Feeder is so easy to make and it will be a favorite outdoor item for the bird lovers in your home.

-Milk Jug Bird Feeder Supplies Needed:
+Milk Jug Bird Feeder Craft Supplies Needed:

 - Scissors or craft knife